-3. Side-Bar Bench Microphones
+3. Side-Bar Bench Microphone (see photo in appendix)

-The judge's bench is equipped with two flat boundary microphones used for side-bar conversations with counsel.
+The judge's bench is equipped with a flat boundary microphone used for side-bar conversations with counsel.
 When at the bench, counsel should be aware of the microphone's location when speaking.
 During a side-bar conversation, white noise will be played through the speakers at the witness stand and jury box so that the conversation cannot be heard.